colinbankier/realworld-tide/README.md

 This codebase was created to demonstrate a fully fledged fullstack application built with **Rust/Tide** including CRUD operations, authentication, routing, pagination, and more.

-This project attempts to acheive the following:
+This project attempts to achieve the following:
  - Separate domain logic from web logic.
 The `conduit` module contains domain logic and the `web` module has logic for dealing with http stuff and json request/response formats.
  - Async queries with diesel.
 Diesel doesn't directly support async, but we can still build an async application around it using `tokio_threadpool::blocking`.
 The `db` module provides a `Repo` abstraction to encapsulate this.
  - Parallel database tests.
 Tests use isolated test transactions so database tests can be run in parallel.